spicywebau/craft-embedded-assets/docs/templating.md

 ## Upgrading from Craft 2

-Embedded assets from the Craft 2 version of the plugin are fully compatible with the Craft 3 version.
-However, most functions, properties and methods have been deprecated in favour of the above API.
-Your templates will continue to work but you will receive deprecation notices until you decide to change them.
-See the table below for all the changes:
+Embedded assets from the Craft 2 version of the plugin are fully compatible with Embedded Assets 3.
+However, most functions, properties and methods have been removed in favour of the above API.
+See the table below for all the changes you will need to make in your templates:

-Type | Craft 2 | Craft 3 equivalent
+Type | Embedded Assets for Craft 2 | Embedded Assets 3 equivalent
 -|-|-
 Function | `craft.embeddedAssets.isEmbedded(asset)` | `craft.embeddedAssets.get(asset)` then test whether the value is `null`
 Function | `craft.embeddedAssets.fromAsset(asset)` | `craft.embeddedAssets.get(asset)`